Understanding the Differences Between Online Reviews and Pre-Market Product Testing

 While most of us trust and rely on them, ratings and reviews on many products can actually steer us toward the wrong purchasing decision.
 This can be a byproduct of the type of review program and include the impact of incentivizing ratings and reviews.

 Interested in how incentives affect what customers write in their reviews, Kaitlin Woolley, Associate Professor of Marketing at SC Johnson Cornell College of Business conducted a series of controlled experiments.
-Using methods involving natural language processing, Woolley’s experiments isolated the incentive’s effect on the content of reviews and illustrated that offering direct compensation for posting written reviews online results in a greater proportion of positive versus negative emotion across a variety of product and service experiences.
+Using methods involving natural language processing, Woolley’s experiments isolated the incentive’s effect on the content of reviews.
+They also illustrated that offering direct compensation for posting written reviews online results in a greater proportion of positive versus negative emotion across a variety of product and service experiences.

 Product Reviews vs Product Testing